singularityhub/sregistry-cli/docs/getting-started/developers.md

 The first example removes the image from the database (but not the file) and the second removes the file from storage and the image.

-## Your Ideas Appreciated!
-Here is a general list of thoughts and ideas that I'd be interested in feedback on.
-I will discuss pros and cons of each idea.

- - Can we put some kind of watcher on the file? so when it moves or changes, the database updates?
-The pro of this is a database that reacts to changes in storage, or manually.
-This would also make it possible to have a registry on the local file system, and know when an image is moved.
-The huge con is that it won't work on most cluster filesystems that don't have inotify.
- - Given the above (or not) should the user be allowed to store images around the filesystem, wherever he/she pleases?
-This seems messy to me and I haven't thought of rationale to support it, given that the organized manner is (in my mind) more consistent and dependable.
- - What kind of weirdness happens if a Singularity Registry uses that cache for its storage?
- - How do (or should) we update the database if a previously existing image is gone (meaning manual removal).
-Should we clean up, or just give a warning?
- - The user should have GLOBAL functions to:
-   - remove all images (or database records)
-   - clean the database / cache (meaning fixing broken links, etc.)
-   - use clients and associated metadata to refresh or update a database (with caution).
- - What happens with shared caches?

 <div>